 • maternal family history of alcohol consumption

-• maternal indigenous ethnicity
+• maternal Indigenous ethnicity

 • facial photographic assessment

-• antenatal ultrasonography of fetus
+• prenatal ultrasonography of fetus

 • ECG